deanebarker/Denina-Sharp/README.md

 What this says, in order, is:

 1. Put the text "My name is: " before the input (what we pass into the pipeline)
-2. Put a period after the input
+2. Put a period after the result of #1
-3. Wrap the result in P tag
+3. Wrap the result of #2 in P tag
-4. (Implied) Return the result -- the pipeline returns the result of the last operation.
+4. Return the result of #3 (this step is implied -- the pipeline always returns the result of the last operation)

+Notice that each step expands or builds on the result of the previous step.
+The input that goes into #1 gets passed down the pipe and altered, step after step.

-Now, if we pass "Deane" to the pipeline, it comes out:
+If we pass "Deane" to the pipeline, it comes out:

     <p>My name is Deane.</p>

-If we immediately passed "Annie" to the pipeline, we'd get...
+If we pass "Annie" to the same pipeline, we'd get...

     <p>My name is Annie.</p>

+Once the pipeline is configured, it stands ready for us to "throw" what ever we like down it.
+We could pass the entire text of "War and Peace down this same pipeline and it would come out.

+    <p>My name is Well, Prince, so Genoa and Lucca are now ...</p>

+This is the traditional usage of a pipeline -- we have some text "in hand," and want to process it.

+However, it isn't always necessary for us to start with some actual text.
+Perhaps we don't have text, but we have the _means to get some text_, like the path to a file or a URL.

-Additionally, some pipeline commands can obtain text in-process.
+Using this, some pipeline commands can obtain text in-process.
 For instance, if we wanted to format and output the contents of a file on the file system, we could do something like this:

     File.Read my-file.txt
     Replace foo bar